-Queensland's inclusions on the Infrastructure Priority List (including some national initiatives involving Queensland)
+Queensland's inclusions on the IPL (including some national initiatives involving Queensland)

-The department will continue its dialogue with Infrastructure Australia and the Australian Government to progress projects on the current Infrastructure Priority List and ensure important Queensland initiatives and projects are included on future lists.
+The department will continue its dialogue with Infrastructure Australia and the Australian Government to progress projects on the current IPL and ensure important Queensland initiatives and projects are included on future lists.

-List of Queensland-related projects on Infrastructure Priority List
+List of Queensland and Queensland-related projects on the Infrastructure Priority List

 M1 Pacific Motorway upgrade - Mudgeeraba to Varsity Lakes